 Court testimony and an unbiased, objective, and documentation of services available.

 A written home study report is prepared based on the information gathered.

 Documentation is an essential part of supervised visitation services.
-As a supervised visitation monitor, I am not a party to your court proceeding therefore my report may be the best way for the details of the visit or exchange to be shared with your attorney or Judge.
-My observation report is provides an unbiased, objective observation of the visit.
+As a supervised visitation monitors, we not a party to your court proceeding therefore the monitors report may be the best way for the details of the visit or exchange to be shared with your attorney or Judge.
+The observation report is provides an unbiased, objective observation of the visit.
 The report will not contain recommendations about future visitation or recommendations concerning custody.
-My observation reports should not be the sole basis custody or visitation is determined.
+The observation reports should not be the sole basis custody or visitation is determined.